ibm-cloud-docs/cis/cis-cli-plugin.md

 :  Places the rule after rule `<RULE_ID>`.

 `--index`
-:  Places the rule in the exact position specified by the integer number.
+:  Places the rule in the exact position that is specified by the integer number.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.